ohtsukalab/autogenu-jupyter/README.md

 # Introduction
 This project provides the continuation/GMRES method (C/GMRES method) based solvers for nonlinear model predictive control (NMPC) and an automatic code generator for NMPC, called AutoGenU.

-The following solvers are provided:
+The following C/GMRES based solvers are provided:
 - The original C/GMRES method (single shooting)
 - The multiple shooting based C/GMRES method
 - The multiple shooting based C/GMRES method with condensing of variables with respect to the constraints on the saturation function on the control input